elevate0123/CSE/5 Sociology/Paper 1/06 Work and Economic Life +.md

 1. Source of Income & Living - Money Market
 2. Breaks monotony of domestic life
 3. Gives #identity to a person, as in Industrial societies, a person is known by the work carried out
+4. Gives identity, purpose & social status to a person
-4. Provides opportunity to build Social Capital
+5. Provides opportunity to build Social Capital
-5. Directs human energy in constructive way to acquire skills
+6. Directs human energy in constructive way to acquire skills
+7. Source of satisfaction & fulfilment

 ### Social Significance of Work
 1. Personal Identity - Work is valued for sense of social (stable) identity.
 Especially for men, self-esteem is bounded to economic contribution for household